Di- and Tetra-Alkyl Ether Lipids of the Archaea

 Biosynthesis of archeol lipids

-The membrane protein cytidine diphosphate (CDP)-archaeol synthase catalyses the transfer of the nucleotide to its specific archaeal lipid substrate, leading to the formation of a CDP-activated precursor (CDP-archaeol) to which polar head groups are attached.
+The membrane protein cytidine diphosphate (CDP)-archaeol synthase catalyses the transfer of the nucleotide to its archaeal lipid substrate, leading to the formation of a CDP-activated precursor (CDP-archaeol) to which polar head groups are attached.
 Molecular biology and gene studies have found several archaeal proteins with sequence similarities to members of the (CDP)-alcohol phosphatidyltransferase family that add the polar head groups, suggesting that the biosynthesis mechanisms for most archeol glycerol phospholipids resemble those for the bacterial analogues.
 As in the bacterial equivalent, archaetidylethanolamine is believed to be synthesised by decarboxylation of archaetidylserine, but that for the inositol lipids differs (see below).
 Archaeol glycolipids are synthesised by the transfer of glucose or gentiobiose from UDP-glucose or UDP-gentiobiose, respectively, to archaeol.
 The archaeal geranylgeranyl reductase can use the isoprenoid chains either in free form or bound to complex lipids, but hydrogenation of the double bond in position 2 is only possible when the isoprenoid chain is in bound form, so the fully saturated molecules are believed to be formed at this final stage.

 The formation of tetraether lipids has been one of the most intriguing problems in lipid biochemistry.
 Although it was presumed for many years that it must involve carbon-carbon bond formation between the two methyl termini of isoprenoid chains, i.e., at inert sp3-carbon centres, such a reaction is unprecedented in biochemistry, and alternative hypothetical mechanisms were proposed.
-However, it now appears that the 'improbable' early suggestion is correct, as a radical S‑adenosylmethionine protein tetraether synthase was first isolated from S. acidocaldarius from the Thaumarchaeota, and when expressed in the methanogen Methanococcus maripaludis, which otherwise does not synthesise GDGTs but produces archaeol, it lead to production of GDGT and structurally related lipids.
-The structure of this enzyme from Methanocaldococcus jannaschii and the mechanism of its action have now been elucidated..
+However, it now appears that the 'improbable' early suggestion is correct, as a radical S‑adenosylmethionine protein tetraether synthase was first isolated from S. acidocaldarius from the Thaumarchaeota, and when expressed in the methanogen Methanococcus maripaludis, which otherwise does not synthesise GDGTs but produces archaeol, it led to production of GDGT and structurally related lipids.
+The structure of this enzyme from Methanocaldococcus jannaschii and the mechanism of its action have now been elucidated.

 Biosynthesis of glycerol dialkyl glycerol tetraethers

 Two enzymes have been identified that introduce cyclopentane rings into glycerol dibiphytanyl glycerol tetraethers in S. acidocaldarius.
-These ring synthases, designated GrsA and GrsB, are radical S-adenosylmethionine proteins, suggesting that the cyclization step involves a free radical mechanism, and that this occurs after formation of the ether bonds.
+These ring synthases, designated GrsA and GrsB, are radical S-adenosylmethionine proteins, suggesting that the cyclization step may occur by a free radical mechanism, and that this occurs after formation of the ether bonds.
 GrsA introduces a cyclopentyl ring specifically at the C-7 position of the core tetraether lipid, while GrsB produces one at the C-3 position, and the reaction is believed to proceed sequentially in this order.
 As the cyclization patterns are controlled by two separate enzymes, these are potentially influenced by different environmental factors.
 It has still to be determined whether the tetraether substrate must be unsaturated for cyclization and whether different phospholipid and hexose head groups influence ring formation, and no information is yet available on the biosynthesis of cyclohexane rings in this archaeal phylum.

 Biosynthesis of the butanetriol and pentanetriol dibiphytanyl tetraethers in the methanogen M. luminyensis occurs by transfer(s) of the terminal methyl group of methionine, presumably from S-adenosylmethionine, to the glycerol analogues.